rtts/autodidact/README.md

 Second, add the Tilburg University signing key to your apt key store:

     curl http://non-gnu.uvt.nl/debian/uvt_key.asc | apt-key add -

+Since not all Python dependencies have yet been packaged for Debian, you have to install the following dependencies manually:

+    pip install django-admin-sortable django-cas django-cleanup

 Now you can install the `autodidact` package with `apt-get`: